roydayan/Accent_Classification_Transformer/README.md

    Note - json files defining the configurations of the trained models are available in the '/models' folder.
 The models are not available but are created in the notebooks.

 ### **How to Run**
+1. Upload Data onto Google Drive, as explained for each dataset separately in the data directory in this repository.

-1. Prepare Data → Run DataGenerating.ipynb to structure and preprocess the dataset.
+3. Prepare Data → Run DataGenerating.ipynb to structure and preprocess the dataset.

-2. Train on Original Data → Run OGDATAtraining.ipynb to fine-tune Wav2Vec2 without augmentation.
+4. Train on Original Data → Run OGDATAtraining.ipynb to fine-tune Wav2Vec2 without augmentation.

-3. Train on Augmented Data (Optional) → Run AugmentedData.ipynb to train the model on data-augmented speech samples.
+5. Train on Augmented Data (Optional) → Run AugmentedData.ipynb to train the model on data-augmented speech samples.

-4. Fine-Tune with LoRA (Optional) → Run Lora.ipynb for efficient fine-tuning using LoRA to reduce memory usage while training.
+6. Fine-Tune with LoRA (Optional) → Run Lora.ipynb for efficient fine-tuning using LoRA to reduce memory usage while training.

-5. Evaluate Performance → Compare model results on different datasets to assess generalization and accent classification accuracy.
+7. Evaluate Performance → Compare model results on different datasets to assess generalization and accent classification accuracy.